Jhgomez/redes2/Commands.md

 1. Configure PC IPs, the default gateway in each pc has to match the IP address we are going to assign to the port in the multi layer switch we have right on top of the PC

 2. We need to assign the IP address in each multi layer switch, in order to do this we access the interface and run `no switchport` and then the regular `ip address` command, check the note above.
-In this example from left to right going one node by one node the the nodes will have the following IP addresses pc4 `198.168.10.2`(default gateway of `198.168.10.1`), fa0/2 `198.168.10.1`, fa0/1 `193.50.10.2`, fa0/1 `193.50.10.1`, fa0/2 `193.50.20.2`, fa0/1 `193.50.20.1`, fa0/2 `192.168.20.1`, pc5 `198.168.20.2`(default gateway of `198.168.20.1`)
+In this example from left to right going one node by one node the the nodes will have the following IP addresses pc4 `192.168.10.2`(default gateway of `192.168.10.1`), fa0/2 `192.168.10.1`, fa0/1 `193.50.10.2`, fa0/1 `193.50.10.1`, fa0/2 `193.50.20.2`, fa0/1 `193.50.20.1`, fa0/2 `192.168.20.1`, pc5 `192.168.20.2`(default gateway of `192.168.20.1`)

-1. First always activate intervlan `ip routing`
+3. First always activate intervlan `ip routing`

-2. `router ospf [proccess id]`: proccess id can be any number
+4. `router ospf [proccess id]`: proccess id can be any number

-3. `network [network address] [wildcard] area [ospf area number]`: net address is just the network address we are registering, wildcard is the subnetmask negated example: 255.255.255.0 negation is 0.0..0.255, and area parameter is a random number that **has to match** on all nodes
+5. `network [network address] [wildcard] area [ospf area number]`: Repeat this step the same number as networks connected to this multilayer switch.
+Netork address is just the network address we are registering, wildcard is the subnetmask negated example: 255.255.255.0 negation is 0.0..0.255, and area parameter is a random number that **has to match** on all nodes. for example in multilayer switch 0 we would run `ip routing`, `router ospf 10`, `network 192.168.10.0 0.0.0.255 area 100`, next network `network 193.50.10.0 0.0.0.255 area 100`

 #### Example using EIGRP
 You can see the topology [here](./Lab/Clase6.pdf).
 Use following commands: